rdtrimble/enablebusoga/content/programmes/barbara-project.md

 ## The Aims of 'The Barbara Project'

-1. To improve the quality of life of disabled children in remote villages throughout the Busoga Diocese
+1. To improve the quality of life of disabled children in remote villages throughout the Busoga Diocese.
-2. To improve the awareness of disability in the remote villages.
+2. To Improve the awareness, prevention and treatment of disabled children in the remote villages.

 The Aims above are achieved as follows: